An order out of nowhere: a new algorithm for infinite-domain CSPs: The NP-hard case

-The following is an adjusted version of the fundamental theorem of smooth approximations~\cite[Theorem 12]{SmoothApproximations}.
-The original version of this theorem does not apply to our case since for a first-order reduct $\sA$ of $\sH$, we do not have that $\CA$ locally interpolates $\CAA$ modulo $\Aut(\sH)$.
+The following is an adjusted version of the fundamental theorem of smooth approximations~{\cite[Theorem 13]{SmoothApproximations}}.
+The original version of this theorem does not apply to our case since for a first-order reduct $\sA$ of $\sH$, we do not have that $\CA$ locally interpolates $\CAA$ modulo $\Aut(\sH)$. {We first extract the condition that allows for the proof of~\cite[Theorem 13]{SmoothApproximations} to work more generally, and after this show that this condition holds for the reducts of $\sH$ under consideration.}